-Venice was truly our favourite place of our whole trip so far.
+Venice is in Northern Italy and was one of our favourite places of all.
 We loved everything about it.
 The city literally feels like a maze!
 There are hundreds of small alleys filled with amazing shops, cafes and restaurants, you’ll find yourself getting lost in them, we did a few times!

 Venice is a unique city with no roads, only canals, which adds to the magical feel of the place, with no cars, no beeping horns and no motorcycles to avoid!
 Venice is different to any other place we have been to before.

 We did a gondola ride which was expensive (80 euros for 30 minutes!) but was so worth it!
 It’s a bucket list experience to say you’ve been on a gondola in Venice, isn’t it?!